 Learn the Difference Between Two Commonly-Confused Geographical Terms

 When you read sweepstakes rules, you'll often find a restriction in the eligibility section that says you must be a resident of the "contiguous United States" or a resident of the "continental United States" to enter.
-What does this mean, and is there really a difference?
+What do these terms mean, and is there a difference between them?

 Contiguous United States: Definition